Windy City Live: Celebrity appearances

 Through the years, celebrity and special guest visits on Windy City Live have included: Anthony Anderson, Chance The Rapper, Chloe Lukasiak, Dan Abrams, David Muir, Diane Sawyer, Tory Burch, Jenifer Lewis, Valerie Jarrett, LaVar Ball, Masi Oka, G Eazy, Rick Bayless, Garry McCarthy, Shea Couleé, Sinbad, Nick Cannon, Jay Pharoah, Brett Eldredge, Kevin Hart, Mr. T, Michael Pfleger, Carla Hall, Chris Redd, Rahm Emanuel, Pat Quinn, Jennifer Hudson, Brian Urlacher, Martha Stewart, Jimmy Kimmel, Rosie O'Donnell, Martha Wash, and more.

-On November 13, 2018, Michelle Obama previewed her newest book, Becoming, in an interview with Warner on the show.
+On 13 November 2018, Michelle Obama previewed her newest book, Becoming, in an interview with Warner on the show.
 The Chicago interview took place the same day her national book tour kicked off at the United Center with Oprah.

 Production

-The show is filmed in front of a live audience weekdays at 1 p.m.
+The show was filmed in front of a live audience weekdays at 1 p.m.
 CDT based at ABC7 Studios in the Chicago Loop.
 The running time is between 40–45 minutes per episode.
-Tickets to participate in the live audience are free of charge and available online first-come, first-served.
 Matt Knutson has been the executive producer since 2015.

 The Windy City Live set was once home of The Oprah Winfrey Show until 1988, before it moved to Harpo Studios in West Loop, Chicago.
 Following the end of Oprah in 2011, Windy City Live initially replaced the 9 a.m.
 CDT time slot in Chicago on WLS-TV.

 Reception

-Windy City Live is currently in its tenth season.
-Early ratings peaked at viewership of over 105,000 Chicago households per episode.
-In recent years, viewership has remained steady with strong ratings among women 25 to 54.
+In its tenth season, Windy City Lives early ratings peaked at viewership of over 105,000 Chicago households per episode.
+Viewership remained steady with strong ratings among women 25 to 54.

-The talk show's social media presence remains strong with over 344,000 Facebook and 38,000 Twitter followers.
-Its YouTube channel has nearly 32,000 subscribers with videos highlighting Chicago food, celebrity impressions, and highlights from daily episodes.

 In 2016, Windy City Live won a Chicago/Midwest Emmy in the program category of best interview/discussion.
 The following year, Ryan Chiaverini won a Chicago/Midwest Emmy award for best Program Host/Moderator in his role on the series.
 It is the talk show's fifth Emmy award overall.